HMhugomeireles/tracking-learning-evaluation/Nodejs/architecture/plugin-architecture/README.md

 [Plugin computing](https://en.wikipedia.org/wiki/Plug-in_%28computing%29)

+What is a Plugin?

+The concept of plugin is module then solves specific problem and is easy to connect and use.
+Ok but this is to must abstract, let me simplify.
+I'm use one thing for write this this is use like a plugin, I'm talk about the key board you just plug and play.
+In terms of nerd the in nodejs you use npm or yarn for install modules that use this pattern.

 My explication:

 This architecture consist in have the main module, normally call Core, where this module will have the business rules, data access, security, logger.